keep-starknet-strange/ziggy-starkdust/docs/SECURITY.md

 ### Non-Critical Vulnerabilities

-For non-critical vulnerabilities, such as issues that are relevant but do not pose an immediate threat to the integrity of the system, you may open a GitHub issue in the [cairo-zig repository](https://github.com/keep-starknet-strange/cairo-zig/issues).
+For non-critical vulnerabilities, such as issues that are relevant but do not pose an immediate threat to the integrity of the system, you may open a GitHub issue in the [ziggy-starkdust repository](https://github.com/keep-starknet-strange/ziggy-starkdust/issues).

 ---

 ## Conclusion

-Adhering to these guidelines is essential for ensuring that Cairo-Zig remains a secure and reliable codebase.
+Adhering to these guidelines is essential for ensuring that Ziggy STARKdust remains a secure and reliable codebase.
 Your cooperation is greatly appreciated.

 ---